["learn"]

 Pisco Sour cocktail

-Hailing from pretty Peru, the Pisco Sour cocktail is an earthy and refreshing drink featuring pisco (a white Peruvian brandy made from Muscadel grapes), lime, egg white, and sugar as ingredients.
+Hailing from pretty Peru, this is an earthy and tasty drink featuring pisco featuring pisco (a white Peruvian brandy made from Muscadel grapes), lime, egg white, and sugar as ingredients.
 It also happens to be the national cocktail of Peru and Chile.

 3. Amaretto Sour